GrayHat12/resume-generator/Experience.typ

     Apr 2024 - Present
   ]
   _Karza Technologies_
-  - Improved the existing PDF generation solution to be *50% faster* and *75% cheaper* on lambda.
+  - Improved the existing PDF generation solution to be *90% faster* and *75% cheaper* on lambda.
-  - Pioneered a new PDF generation solution for the next iteration of our product to increase *scalability* and *remove frontend dependency*.
+  - Built a *golang* logging microservice for effective quota management across our multiplarform offerings using *gRPC*.
-  - *Leading* the recent integration of SBI requirements into our SAAS offering.
+  - *Leading* the integration of SBI requirements into our SAAS offering.
-  - Built a logging microservice to be able to collate data across our multiplarform offerings using *gRPC* to communicate ]

-#v(10pt)
+  - *Reverse Engineered* an application to make our offering *30x faster* and cheaper.
+]

+#v(2pt)

 #block(breakable: false)[
     #stack(dir: ltr, spacing: 1fr)[